 Working in Teams

-A community catalog of recipes is a joint effort to standardize how things can get done.
+A community catalog of checklists is a joint effort to standardize how things can get done.
 So once a catalog has been upgraded from personal-mode to community mode (for free, of course), team-mode is enabled and you can add members.
-All members of the community team can modify recipes of the catalog.
+All members of the community team can modify checklists of the catalog.
 Here you can see the catalog of an open-source product called 2sxc which is already using the community-mode.

 Everything is Public